Our Future Path! A plan for a better world!

 For instance, we can look at an example case with 3 candidates.
 In head-to-head races, candidate B would win 60% to 40% over candidate A, candidate C would win 60% to 40% over candidate A, and candidates B and C would split the vote with about 50% each.
 With all 3 candidates in the race, candidate A would get about 40% of the votes and candidates B and C would then split the vote of their supporters so that each would only get about 30% of the vote.
 This would mean that the least preferred candidate would win with only 40% of the vote.

 With 3 or more candidates in the race, it is very likely that 2 or more candidates will appeal to the same voters, but that one of them has a far better chance of being elected than the others.
-Since these other candidates have less of a chance of being elected and could take away votes from the more electable candidate, they are sometimes called spoilers.
+Since these other candidates have less of a chance of being elected and could take away votes from the preferred candidate, these other candidates are often called spoilers.

 With a simple plurality voting system, voters often must decide between voting for their preferred candidate and possibly allowing an undesirable candidate to win, or voting for a less desirable candidate that has a better chance of winning.
 Although limiting the election to just 2 candidates would ensure that the winner needed to get a majority of the votes, this would deprive us of our right to have a real choice.